Šri Dhanvantari Mantra Japam

 As described in Šrimad Bhagavatam, Šri Dhanvantari, the incarnation of Lord Vishnu, is revered as “the physician” of devas.
 At the conclusion of the great churning of the ocean by devas (gods) and asuras (demons), Šri Dhanvantari emerged from the ocean holding a vessel containing amruta, the nectar that conferred immortality on devas.

 Worshiping Šri Dhanvantari cures ailments and confers longevity.
-Devotees are welcome to participate in this special religious pooja for Šri Dhanvantari and receive His blessings for good health for the entire family.
+May we all pray to Šri Dhanvantari and receive His blessings for good health for the entire family.

 Sponsoring info for Šri Dhanvantari Mantra Japam has been at the end of this page.
 Please sponsor this auspicious pooja generously and support the Temple.